Nico Brandenburger

-Nico Brandenburger (born 17 January 1995) is a German professional footballer who plays as a defensive midfielder for 1.
-FC Kaan-Marienborn.
+Nico Brandenburger (born 17 January 1995) is a German professional footballer who most recently played as a defensive midfielder for TSV Meerbusch.

 He has been a youth international for Germany on multiple levels, most recently for the under-20 team in 2015.

 Club career

 On 19 May 2019, Preußen Münster announced that they had signed Brandenburger for the upcoming 2019–20 season.